w3f-grants-archive/spartan-substrate/bin/node-template-spartan/README.md

 #### Stopping the Client

-The client container will not respond to kill commands in the same terminal.
-Instead, run this command in a separate terminal.
+The client container may not respond to kill commands in the same terminal.
+If it happens, run this command in a separate terminal.

 ```
 docker kill node-template-spartan